Coursework and Registration

 At the end of each rotation, you'll receive a formal, written evaluation of your performance during that rotation.

-For detailed information on registration, announcements, and annual and quarterly course schedules, visit Mayo Clinic Graduate School of Biomedical Sciences Course Information.
+For detailed information on registration, announcements, and annual and quarterly course schedules, log in to the Mayo Clinic network and visit the Mayo Clinic Graduate School of Biomedical Sciences Courses and Catalog webpage.